WILDFIRE RECOVERY RESIDENTIAL SEPTIC GRANTS

 As a new entitlement community receiving funds from HUD Marion County is establishing its first down payment assistance program.
 A maximum amount of $25,000 can be acquired for down payment assistance for an eligible homebuyer.
 HOME assistance will be in the form of a 0% interest, deferred payment loan whereby 100% of the amount provided must be repaid if sold within the first 5 years.
 From years 6-10, the loan will decline $3,000 a year until there is $10,000 remaining balance.
 After 10 years, the remaining $10,000 will remain on the property as a 99-year lien until the property is sold and the funds are paid back to the county.
 The $25,000 may be increased program-wide at the County's discretion based on need and housing prices.
 Underwriting will be conducted on each property to determine the amount of subsidy to contribute to each household.
 A written agreement, signed by all parties, in the form of a trust deed will serve as the security for these loans.
 The lien will be recorded in the land records of Marion County.
 If the County determines an increase of down payment assistance is needed and it results in over $40,000 or more in assistance the County will update its recapture provisions to determine an appropriate finance mechanism.

 Applications for the Marion County Down Payment Assistance Program are available electronically through Neighborly Software.
 To access the application, please use the provided link to register for an account and follow the instructions on the screen to fill out the application.

-If you have any questions, please contact the Community Development Division Staff.
+If you have any questions, please contact the Community Services Staff.

 **To access language options, please click the icon on the right side of the email address box